 Male vs Female

-Males can grow a little taller than females, and they can weigh up to 20 pounds more.
+Male Great Pyrenees Husky Mixes can grow a little taller than females, and they can weigh up to 20 pounds more.
 Females are thought to be more strong-willed than males, so they may try to dominate the dog pack at home.
 For this reason, it may not be a good idea to move multiple females into one household.

 Those who are looking for a high energy guard dog that can be effectively socialized and integrated into a multi-pet household should consider adopting a Pyrenees Husky.
 This is a loyal mixed breed that won’t let you down whether playing in the park or keeping an eye on your home while you’re away.
-Owners must be committed to training, companionship, and exercise.
-But the effort will produce an exemplary canine companion that will see their owners through the biggest adventures in life.
+Owners must be committed to training, companionship, and exercise, but the effort will produce an exemplary canine companion that will see their owners through the biggest adventures in life.